Bloody Sunday (1972): Lead-up to the march

-On 18 January 1972 the Northern Irish Prime Minister, Brian Faulkner, banned all parades and marches in the region until the end of the year.
+On 18 January 1972, the Northern Irish Prime Minister, Brian Faulkner, banned all parades and marches in the region until the end of the year.
 Four days later, in defiance of the ban, an anti-internment march was held at Magilligan strand, near Derry.
-Protesters marched to an internment camp but were stopped by soldiers of the Parachute Regiment.
-When some protesters threw stones and tried to go around the barbed wire, paratroopers drove them back by firing rubber bullets at close range and making baton charges.
-The paratroopers badly beat a number of protesters and had to be physically restrained by their own officers.
-These allegations of brutality by paratroopers were reported widely on television and in the press.
-Some in the British Army also thought there had been undue violence by the paratroopers.
+Protesters marched towards an internment camp but were stopped by soldiers of the Parachute Regiment.
+When some protesters threw stones and attempted to move around the barbed wire, paratroopers drove them back by firing rubber bullets at close range and making baton charges.
+Several protesters were badly beaten and some paratroopers had to be physically restrained by their own officers.
+Allegations of brutality were widely reported on television and in the press, and some within the British Army believed that excessive force had been used.